iWaraxe/CriticalThinking/lectures/en/lecture-08-showcase-launch.md

 ### [seq:100] The Beginning of Everything

 ###### SCRIPT
 This is it – your launch moment!
-You came in curious and leave empowered.
-You've got the skills, the knowledge, and most importantly, the critical thinking mindset to thrive in the AI age.
-Remember: AI is a powerful tool, but YOU are the one with wisdom, creativity, and heart.
-Now go forth and shape the future – it's waiting for critical thinkers like you!
+But I need to be real with you about the world you're entering. 🚨 This week, the CEO of Anthropic (the company behind Claude) made headlines warning that AI could eliminate 50% of entry-level white-collar jobs in the next 1-5 years.
+That's YOUR generation entering the job market!
+But here's why this course matters more than ever: while others panic, YOU have the critical thinking superpowers to adapt, verify, and thrive.
+You understand AI deeply, you can spot its failures, and you know how to use it responsibly.
+You're not just prepared for the AI future – you're positioned to LEAD it.
+The world needs people who can think critically about AI, and that's exactly what you've become! 🚀

 ###### VISUAL
 - Rocket launch sequence